Hello, how can we help you?

 For this feature to work correctly, the SoftExpert Survey component must have an active license key in the system.

-• Associate survey: Check this option and, in the Survey template field that will be enabled, select a template created in SoftExpert Survey, on which the surveys that will be sent will be based.
+Associate survey: check this option and, in the Survey template field that will be enabled, select a template created in SoftExpert Survey, on which the surveys that will be sent will be based.

-Message (Receive) - Intermediate event
+Message (receive) - Intermediate

 Correlation between instances

-After the configuration, save the record.
+4. After the configuration, save the message (receive) event.

 Input flow